Harsha-21-hub/S_Notes/README.md

 ## 🚀 How to Install

 1. Go to the **Releases** section on the right side of this repository.
-2. Download the latest `app-release.apk` file to your Android device.
+2. Download the latest `S_Notes.apk` file to your Android device.
 3. Open the file and tap **Install** (you may need to allow "Install from Unknown Sources" in your browser/file manager settings).

 ## 🔒 Permissions Guide